3 March in Indian and World History

 Read More: 1 March in Indian and World History

-Notable events on 3 March in Indian and World history
+Notable events on 3 March in Indian and World History

 3 March 1575 – Mughal Emperor Akbar defeated the Bengali army at the Battle of Tukaroi.
-The Battle was fought near the village of Tukaroi now in Balasore District of Odisha in India.
+The Battle was fought near the village of Tukaroi now in the Balasore District of Odisha in India.
 This battle was between The Mughal Empire and the Sultanate of Bangala and Bihar.

 3 March 1895 – Ragnar Frisch a Norwegian economist statistician, and Nobel Prize laureate, was born.